Security in Power BI

 Data is stored in rows and columns, so when we want to share the data with a larger group all of them don’t want to see all the rows of data.
 So we can create “row-level security” in power bi to enable the specific person to see an only specific set of data.

-To create row-level security we need to have some sort of data in power bi and we have already created a simple chart in Power BI.
+To create row-level security we need to have some sort of data and we have already created a simple chart in Power BI.

 You can download the workbook to use the same file as we used in this example.